ElektraInitiative/libelektra/doc/DESIGN.md

 ```

 to get rid of the resources again.
 The second function may also shut
 down connections.
-Therefore it must be called before the end of a program.
+Therefore, it must be called before the end of a program.

 ```c
 Key *keyNew(const char *keyName, ...);